 In addition to sweating being a natural way to cool down and lower your body temperature, it can also help you lose water weight.
 Sweat is mostly composed of water, so it’s possible that by sweating in the sauna, you could actually be losing more weight than you realize.

 If losing fat is your goal, then sweating may not be enough on its own.
-Sweat can help get rid of extra fluids in your body, which can help you lose weight, but it can’t burn fat directly.
+Sweat can help eliminate extra fluids in your body, which can help you lose weight, but it can’t burn fat directly.
 Only exercise can do that.
-In order for exercise to work effectively as a weight loss strategy, it should be performed at least three times per week for at least 30 minutes each session.
+Training should be performed thrice weekly for at least 30 minutes each session.